draeician/copy-tab-urls-chrome/README.md

 ## QA Checklist

-Perform these manual checks on Linux and Windows using Brave, Chrome, and Firefox:
+Verify the extension on Linux and Windows with Chrome, Brave, Edge, and Firefox:

-- Copy URLs from the current window and all windows.
+- Copy URLs from both the current window and all windows and confirm the clipboard contents update.
-- Confirm the clipboard text is updated after copying.
+- Toggle the **Open in New Window** preference, copy again, and restore the session in each mode.
-- Restore the last saved session in both the current window and a new window.
+- Import URLs from the clipboard using newline-separated text, JSON arrays, and `{ "urls": [] }` objects.
-- Open URLs from the clipboard using newline-separated text.
+- Confirm internal/privileged URLs such as `chrome://`, `edge://`, and `about:` are filtered out.
-- Open URLs from the clipboard using a JSON array or `{ urls: [] }` object.
+- Trigger copy/restore actions with the popup closed to ensure background notifications and status text remain accurate.
-- Verify internal URLs such as `chrome://` and `about:` are excluded.
+- Refresh the browser and reopen the popup to confirm settings persist via `storage.sync` and the last session reloads from `storage.local`.

 ## License